We would like to thank our Program Sponsors Chevron for supporting the Student Paper Contest.

 - Once completed you can submit your abstract to be reviewed by our judges.
 Only single-authored papers are allowed for this contest and they must be based on original work.
 Abstracts can be a maximum of 425 words.

-- If you are successful you will be invited to present your work at the regional contest.
-The authors of the top papers from each division will then be invited to submit a full paper for publication and to present their work at ATCE.
+- If you are successful you will be invited to present your full paper and presentation at the regional contest.

 If you have missed your deadline, you cannot participate in an alternate region and you will need to wait until next year to submit.
 Alternate regions can only be used if no contest is hosted in your region for that SPC year.
 As participants are judged on their presentation skills, all contestants should intend to present in person.
 If successful to ATCE you will not be allowed to present remotely or have someone present on your behalf in any circumstances.